mewong21/waikaneapp-readme/docs/source/usage.rst

     :height: 2325px
     :scale: 25%

-    Waikane tide data is taken from ... and is reported back through text and a graph.
+    Waikane tide data is reported back through text and a graph.
 The graph reports data from 12AM from the previous day to 12AM the next day.

 **Rainfall Gauge**